 One of my friends, back in the day went to a diner and trolled his friends by suddenly speaking to the waiter as if he were Dylan.
 I wasn’t there, but the idea of it still makes me laugh, and now when Dylan gets especially mutter- and posture-y, it’s all I can think of.
 This very morning, he whispered a line that was so quintessential.
 Never believe yourself when you think, “It’s okay, I’ll just remember.”
 I didn’t write it down and now I’m mad, because it was so PERFECT!

 Anyway.
-My boyfriend said a few days ago, that Dylan was his favorite of all the dudes.
-I respect his opinion, and it really made me like Dylan more, Josh’s seal of approval.
+My friend said a few days ago, that Dylan was his favorite of all the dudes.
+I respect his opinion, and it really made me like Dylan more.
 But still, Dylan’s “You’re not in my bed, so why shouldn’t [insert other chick [so to speak]] be?” really grates.
 Just because your two gorgeous would-be girlfriends are asking you to choose between them (!!!) doesn’t mean you get to go off and sleep with a MILF rancher, especially if it means that she tells her life story for half the episode, only never to be seen again.

 9. Jim Walsh scenes are actually kind of interesting, if you view them as part of the overall Shakespeareanness that was this show.